Feature | Etlworks | Informatica PowerCenter |

 |

-Log-based Change Data Capture
+Log-based Change Data

-Change Data Capture that reads database transaction logs (e.g., MySQL binlog, PostgreSQL WAL) to capture incremental changes (inserts, updates, deletes) with low latency (seconds to sub-minute), minimizing source impact. |
+Change Data Capture that reads database transaction logs (e.g., MySQL binlog, PostgreSQL WAL) to capture incremental changes (inserts, updates, deletes) with low latency (seconds to sub-minute), minimizing source impact |

 ![]() |